Home

 The BEAT Institute website and ongoing work is currently supported by the University of Pennsylvania Prevention Research Center.

-From 2010-2015, the Institute was funded by the United States Department of Agriculture, 2007-55215-17924 and 2010-85215-20659, with collaboration from the University of Pennsylvania's Center for Health Behavior Research, the Emory Prevention Research Center, the University of Washington Prevention Research Center, the University of San Diego and San Diego State University Prevention Research Center and the Harvard Prevention Research Center.
+From 2010-2015, the Institute was funded by the United States Department of Agriculture, 2007-55215-17924 and 2010-85215-20659, with collaboration from the University of Pennsylvania's Center for Health Behavior Research, the Emory Prevention Research Center, the University of Washington Prevention Research Center, the University of California, San Diego and San Diego University Prevention Research Center and the Harvard Prevention Research Center.

 We often get requests for materials, and this site is active for those who wish to access this information.